List of Shadows House characters

-The Shadows House manga series features an extensive cast of characters created by the manga artist duo Somato.
+The Japanese manga series Shadows House series features an extensive cast of characters created by the manga artist duo Somato.

 Living Dolls

 Living Dolls (生き人形, Iki Ningyō) are the servants of the Shadows, with each Shadow master having their own Doll.
 The Doll and their master have an identical silhouette and differ merely in their presence (or absence) of a face and their clothes.
 The Living Dolls are revealed to be humans that have all been abducted from a place called Mirrorside Village next to the Shadows House.
 Due to the Shadows House's production of charcoal for the village as an energy source, the villagers are all brainwashed into believing that letting their children work for the House is an ultimate bliss.
 All children from the village are trained by the school to be selected for by the third floor Shadows, with the exception of Emilico.

 Emilico

 Emilico (エミリコ, Emiriko) is Kate's Living Doll, named after the protagonist of a storybook Kate enjoyed.
 Emilico is characterized by her cheerful, optimistic and kind demeanour, as well as her tendency to try and help anyone she can.
 Outside of being Kate's Living Doll, she is a member of Cleaning Squad 10 with Lou, Rosemary and Mia, and later becomes its leader.
 Despite sharing very different personalities, she and Kate get along very well.
 As they pry deeper into the secrets of the Shadows House, she begins to regain memories of her former life as a tightrope walker in a travelling circus, when she was invited to enter the House by Shaun, Lou, Ricky and Rum.